Consent

 At some points of the trace I cannot see my heart rate, why is this?

-On occasions, the monitor you wore may not be able to accurately record your heart rate.
+On occasions, the watch you wore may not have been able to accurately record your heart rate.
 If this is the case some data may appear missing on the display.
-If you removed the monitor at any time (for example changing the pads) your heart rate may not be displayed at that point.
+If you removed the watch at any time (for example during changing) your heart rate may not be displayed at that point.

 My location does not seem to be showing.
 Where has it gone?

-The GPS monitor relies on being able to receive information from satellites.
+The GPS on your device relies on being able to send and receive information from satellites.
 In some locations the signal may not be strong enough for the monitor to detect.
 This is most common in places with high rise or tightly packed buildings.
-Tall buildings may cause a GPS signal to 'bounce' on its way between your GPS device and the satellites, resulting in slight miscalculations of your position.
-It may therefore look like you are moving small distances within the same place when in fact you are static
+Tall buildings may cause a GPS signal to 'bounce' on its way between your device and the satellites, resulting in slight miscalculations of your position.
+It may therefore look like you are moving small distances within the same place when in fact you are static or that you took a slight detour and different route to the one you actually took.